- Measuring Growth

 At least 2 standard errors above

-Significant evidence that the group of students exceeded expected growth
+Significant evidence that the teacher's students made more progress than expected growth

 |Meets Expected Growth|